Words vs. Numbers

 Data Center Company 20-year tax rebates, subsidized infrastructure, no competitive bidding Minimal

-Louisiana (State Tax Revenue) Property tax on equipment only; 20-year exemption on improvements Lost tax revenue (~$500M+ over 20 years)
+Louisiana (State Tax Revenue) Property tax on equipment only; 20-year exemption on improvements Lost tax revenue — no official cost estimate was ever produced

 St. Charles Parish (Local Tax Base) Property tax (reduced due to exemptions); jobs Stranded assets, rate hikes, grid instability